Ljusdals BK

-Ljusdals BK, also known as LBK, are a Swedish bandy club currently playing in Elitserien, the top division in Swedish bandy.
-Founded in 1943, they are playing at Gamla Idrottsparken (IP) in Ljusdal, Hälsingland.Ljusdal have a supporters group called "Ljusdal Lightnings".
+Ljusdals BK, also known as LBK, is a Swedish bandy club currently playing in Allsvenskan, the second highest division in Swedish bandy.
+Founded in 1943, they are playing at Gamla Idrottsparken (IP) in Ljusdal, Hälsingland.
+Ljusdal have a supporters group called "Ljusdal Lightnings".

 History

 Ljusdals BK was founded on 19 January 1943 In 1975, the club won the national championship.

 Ljusdals BK was relegated from Elitserien to Allsvenskan in 2006–07 after a loss against Tillberga on 14 February 2007.
 Ljusdals BK managed to advance back to Elitserien in 2012 after five seasons in Allsvenskan.
+Ljusdals BK stayed in Elitserien 2012-2014.

+Ljusdals BK made a revisit to Elitserien in 2024 but dropped back down to Allsvenskan after losing the series.